Investment approvals

 Will your project involve operating a vessel at sea?
 Unanswered

-Will your project involve operating a regulated Australian vessel or a foreign vessel in Australian waters?
+Will your project involve operating a regulated Australian vessel or a foreign vessel to or from Australian ports or in the territorial sea of Australia?
 Unanswered

-Will your project operate a domestic commercial vessel in Australian waters?
+Will your project involve operating a domestic commercial vessel in the waters between Australia’s coastline and the boundary of Australia’s exclusive economic zone?
 Unanswered

-Will your ship transport cargo or passengers between ports in Australia?
+Will your project involve transporting cargo or passengers on a vessel between ports in Australia?
 Unanswered

 Will your vessel discharge oil or other marine environment pollutants as part of normal operation or is there potential for this to occur accidentally?
 Unanswered

-Will your project involve fishing activities or impact an Australian protected fishery zone?
+Will your project involve fishing activities or impact a fishery in the Australian Fishing Zone?
 Unanswered

-Will your project involve exploring developing or producing offshore resources?
+Will your project involve offshore renewable energy infrastructure or offshore electricity transmission infrastructure?
 Unanswered

-Will your project involve petroleum activities in Australian waters?
+Will your project involve offshore petroleum or greenhouse gas storage activities?
 Unanswered

-Will your project involve mineral mining activities in Australian waters?
+Will your project involve offshore mining activities?
 Unanswered

 Environmental approvals

-Will your project have a significant impact on the environment?
+Will your project have a significant impact on a matter of national environmental significance?
 Unanswered

-Will your project involve the disposal or abandonment of waste and other matter at sea?
+Will your project involve the deliberate disposal or abandonment of wastes or other matter at sea?
 Unanswered

-Will your project involve activities with radioactive materials?
+Will your project involve activities with radioactive materials or radiation emitting apparatus?
 Unanswered

-Will your project emit large amounts of greenhouse gases or consume large amounts of energy?
+Will your project emit large amounts of greenhouse gases or consume or produce large amounts of energy?
 Unanswered

-Will your project involve research, cultivation, manufacturing or the production of cannabis for medical purposes?
+Will your project involve manufacturing or supplying therapeutic goods in Australia?
 Unanswered

 Will your project involve importing or exporting goods?
 Unanswered

-Will your imports or conveyances pose a biosecurity risk?
+Will your imported goods or conveyances pose a biosecurity risk?
 Unanswered

 Will you be exporting prescribed goods?
 Unanswered